sHedC/homeassistant-mastertherm/README.md

 - Select the correct mastertherm login version, if not sure try online directly to see which server you use.
 - Once connected you can change the refresh time in the options

 Mastertherm only allows a single install, mutliple accounts are not currently supported.
-Additionally if you have an installation with more than 2 units/ devices keep the refresh rate as 10 min or even increase it, the app/ web only connects to a single device/ unit at a time and refreshes every 2 minutes.
+Additionally if you have an installation with more than 2 units/ devices keep the refresh rate as at least 2 min or even increase it, the app/ web only connects to a single device/ unit at a time and refreshes every 30 seconds but this integration retrieves all device and unit combinations.

 Local connection is not possible at this time, it seems the heat pumps connect to the servers using SSH.